Stop Buying AI Features. Start Building an AI Advantage.

 Capital Allocation Discipline

-Treat AI like CFO treats investments—quarterly reviews, kill/fix/double-down decisions, strategic alignment.
+Treat AI the way a CFO treats capital allocation—clear investment thesis, quarterly reviews, kill/fix/double-down decisions, explicit risk appetite.
 No random experiments, systematic evaluation.

 Automated Controls, Not Committees